oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

     </copy>
     ```

 9. Review the results of running the test.
-Notice that we are using four ECPUs:
+In our example:
     - The average time each query ran was **128.7** seconds.
     - The total time the test ran was **262.8** seconds.